-Donald J. Magilligan is a senior associate attorney at Cotchett, Pitre & McCarthy LLP, where he represents plaintiffs in litigation involving consumer class actions, personal injury, products liability, environmental fraud, elder fraud, and business litigation.
+Donald J. Magilligan is a Partner at Cotchett, Pitre & McCarthy LLP, where he represents plaintiffs in litigation involving consumer class actions, personal injury, products liability, environmental fraud, elder fraud, and business litigation.

 Mr. Magilligan has tried 48 jury trials in a wide variety of cases ranging from breach of contract to homicide.